-Mr Edward Clark complained to the Press Complaints Commission that an article headlined "Storm over 'drug addict' accusation", published in the Herne Bay Times on 30 April 2010, was inaccurate and misleading in breach of Clause 1 (Accuracy) of the Editors' Code of Practice.
+MR EDWARD Clark complained to the Press Complaints Commission that an article headlined "Storm over 'drug addict' accusation" published in this newspaper on April 30 was inaccurate and misleading in breach of Clause 1 (accuracy) of the Editor's Code of Practice.

 The complaint was upheld.

-The articles reported an allegation, sent in an anonymous email to the newspaper, that the complainant - who had been awarded the lead role in his local operatic society's latest production - was an "ex-heroin user".
-The complainant said that this was incorrect: he had never used heroin in his life.
+The article reported an allegation, sent in an anonymous email to the newspaper, that the complainant - who had been awarded the lead role in his k poperatic society's latest p{1-1} action - was an "ex-heroin user".

+The complainant said this was incorrect: he had never used heroin in his life.

 He had made clear his absolute denial of the claim to the newspaper before publication and this had been included in the article.
-He said that the newspaper should not have published the story based on the unsubstantiated claims of a single anonymous source.

-The newspaper said that deciding to run the article was "a difficult call".
+He said the newspaper

+should not have published the story based on the unsubstantiated claims of a single anonymous source.
+The newspaper said that deciding to run the article was a "difficult call".
 However, the anonymous email contained a serious allegation about the complainant and it had decided to investigate by contacting the complainant and the chairman of the operatic society for their comments.

 The article gave the complainant the opportunity to deny the allegation.

-Following the complaint, the newspaper: removed the online version of the article; published letters of rebuttal from the complainant's mother and the chairman of the operatic society; and published an apology to the complainant for any distress caused.
+Following the complaint, the newspaper removed the online version of the article; published letters of rebuttal from the complainant's mother and the chairman of the operatic society and published an apology to the complainant for any distress called.